eugenelesnov/fuzzy-search/README.md

 }
 ```

 **NB!
-For now, there only 0.3 version available.
+For now, version 0.3 is latest one.
 Bugs are very possible.**